isfit/participant-web-25/README.md

-# participant-web-25
-# ISFIT25 Power
+# ISFIT25

+### Participant Web

+This is the web application for the new Participant Web for ISFiT25: Power.